lugenx/ecohabit/docs/how-to-contribute.md

 git remote add upstream https://github.com/lugenx/ecohabit
 ```

-This command will kind of let your git know the direction to send your updates.
+This command will connect your fork to the original repo so that you can make and receive commits to and from the original repo.

 ### 5. Making changes to the project and commiting those changes